Kitware/iMSTK/Documentation/userguide/contributing.rst

 Documentation style
 ===================

-There are two types of documentation in SimMedTK:
+There are two types of documentation in iMSTK:
 Doxygen_ documentation written as comments in C++ code and Sphinx_ documentation written in reStructuredText_ files (and optionally Python documentation strings).
 The former is used to create reference documentation; the latter is used for the user's guide and tutorials.